Junior Nursing Courses

 This course will discuss the implications of the Human Genome Project and how to apply genetic knowledge to patient knowledge and health promotion/screening in the following ways: identifying those in need of genetic testing, offering genetic information, recording genetic information, referring patients and families for further genetic information and evaluation, advocacy for privacy, confidentiality, and non-discrimination with regard to genetic information, and participate in management of patients with genetic conditions.
 The ethical consideration as they relate to genetics will also be explored.

-This course will focus on an introduction to theory and concepts of behavioral and community health nursing.
-Emphasis is on the use of self in relationships with mental health consumers as well as professional nurse's role in working with the community as the client.
+This course will focus on an introduction to theory and concepts of behavioral health nursing.
+Emphasis is on the use of self in relationships with mental health consumers.
 The importance of the therapeutic nurse-patient relationship will provide the framework for exploring the factors, which contribute to stress, maladaptive behavior, and mental illness.
-Care will be delivered based on standards of community health and psychiatric standards of nursing practice.
-The student will then explore the role of the community health nurse and the behavioral health nurse working collaboratively with the community as part of an interdisciplinary team.
-An introduction to conceptual frameworks that focus on community health and behavioral health care is included in both the classroom and clinical portions of the course.
-Selected outpatient mental health settings, and community based agencies will be utilized for clinical practice.
+Care will be delivered based on psychiatric standards of nursing practice.
+The student will then explore the role of the behavioral health nurse working collaboratively with the community as part of an interdisciplinary team.
+An introduction to conceptual frameworks that focus on behavioral health care is included in both the classroom and clinical portions of the course.
+Selected inpatient mental health settings will be utilized for clinical practice.